ethz-pes/AI-mag/README.md

 * The tool is able **generate 300'000 designs per second** on a laptop computer
 * The tool is able for compute **50'000 operating points per second** on a laptop computer

+## Tutorial

+This [tutorial](TUTORIAL.md) explains how to install the tool, design inductors, and obtain Pareto fronts.

 ## Scientific Paper

 A **scientific paper** has been published in the **IEEE Open Journal of Power Electronics** about this tool.
 The paper describes the method used in the tool and presents some results (ANN trainings and inductor optimization).
 The paper is available as open-acces: